 Note from the author: I wanted to write this post for a while now.
 The sitar is my favourite instrument.
-I think it was an instrument that revolutionised classic rock and added something cool to the table, paving the way for other world music genres to influence classic rock.
+It added something cool to the table, paving the way for other world music genres to influence classic rock.
 I believe that incorporation of world music influences in classic rock does a lot of good, broadening the minds of fans.
 It’s great to see musicians acknowledging their influences and giving credit where due.
 It’s not cultural appropriation.
 It’s art and it’s for all to enjoy.

 I grew up in a family that taught me about different cultures and encouraged curiosity.
 Not only did I learn about multiple cultures from being mixed race, I travelled a lot with my parents and my parents encouraged me to read from a young age.
 I encourage everyone to read about other cultures.
 I encourage you to travel and try new things.
 Maybe you can’t afford to travel or you’re unable to for other reasons, but the internet and the library are here for you – great places to learn about the world around you.
 Life is short, learn about this beautiful planet.